Introduction – SSC Exam

 SSC MTS Exam

-SSC MTS exam is conducted by the Commission every year to recruit eligible candidates for the post of Multitasking Staff (MTS) in various central government departments, offices, and ministries.
-This year, the SSC MTS exam notification is to be out on 17 January 2023 which provides candidates with all the information related to the upcoming SSC exam for MTS Tier 1 which is scheduled to take place in April 2023.
+SSC MTS exam is conducted by the Commission every year to recruit eligible candidates for the post of Multitasking Staff (MTS) in various central government departments, offices and ministries.

 SSC Stenographer Exam